OryxProject/oryx/src/site/markdown/docs/admin.md

 A single-node cluster can be sufficient, although running all of these components on one machine may require a reasonable amount of RAM.

+## Deployment Architecture

+Because the Batch and Speed Layers are Spark applications, they need to run within a cluster.
+The applications themselves run the driver for these Spark applications, and these may run on an edge node in a cluster like any other Spark application..
+That is, the binaries themselves do not need to run on a node that also runs a particular service, but, it will need to run on a node within the cluster because both Layer application interact extensively with compute and storage within the cluster.

+The Serving Layer may be run within the cluster too, and may be run via YARN on any node.
+However it's common to consider deploying this Layer, which exposes an API to external services, on a node that is not within the cluster.
+This is possible.
+The Serving Layer must be able to communicate with a Kafka broker, at a minimum.

+In some applications, the Serving Layer also needs to read large models directly from HDFS.
+In these cases, it would also have to access HDFS.
+This is only required in applications that must write large models to HDFS.
+This is closely related to `oryx.update-topic.message.max-size` and the maximum size message that Kafka can support.

 ## Services

 Install and configure the Hadoop cluster normally.
 The following services need to be enabled: